Jcambass/sane_patch/README.md

   Make sure that the patch at initializers/greeter_patch.rb:8 is still needed and working.
 ```

-Setting the `raise_error` keyword argument to `true` will skip the execution of the block but will not raise an error.
+Setting the `raise_error` keyword argument to `false` will skip the execution of the block but will not raise an error.
+(The default value for the keyword is `true`.)

 ### Complex version constraints